Alfresco/acs-deployment/docs/helm/examples/external-hazelcast.md

     </jet>
     ```

-5. Accoringly change the values for managment center.
+5. Accordingly change the values for management center.
 Put internal network
    address of your k8s.

     ```xml